kirame09/sparkpost-api-documentation/CONTRIBUTING.md

 Each top-level section in the API docs has a Markdown file under `services/`.
 Each file represents either an API endpoint such as `/api/v1/transmissions` or a high-level concept like "template substitution".

 ### Editing API Specifications
 The API endpoint documentation broadly follows the Apiary [API blueprint specification](https://apiblueprint.org/).
 That's available [here](https://apiblueprint.org/) for reference but you can ape existing content to get started quickly.

 ### Editing High-level Conceptual Documentation
 These are plain old Markdown.
 Here's [the standard guide on Markdown](https://daringfireball.net/projects/markdown/) for reference.

 ### Adding Items and Menu Ordering
-The AIP docs top-level sections (introduction, SMTP API, transmissions, etc) are defined at the top of `Gruntfile.js` like this:
+The API docs top-level sections (introduction, SMTP API, transmissions, etc) are defined at the top of `Gruntfile.js` like this:

 ```js
 services = [